 So can you find your Ayurvedic compass?
 Here are a few tips:

 - Get to know yourself.
-Take this constitution test.
+Take the Ayurvedic Profile™ quiz.

 - Live in rhythm with nature.
 Don’t simply follow the season because the calendar tells you so, but rather observe and adjust as the natural world shifts.